htakeuchi/porter/README.md

 	* Exports WorkFlowy outline to Markdown and HTML.
 * Built-in Themes
 	* Customize WorkFlowy visual by built-in themes. change colors, or completely redesign the Workflowy by custom CSS.
+* Preview
+	* The topic can be beautifully preview by using a dedicated CSS.
+* Bookmark
 * Counts the number of characters in outline on real time.
 * Display page title and URL as Markdown format in Export dialog.